Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Method

-\paragraph{Method} All AIRS radiance measurements meeting the selection criteria were analyzed in this study (not a subset).
-Radiances for a given wavenumber channel were binned by month, sub-binned in 10$^{\circ}$ latitude increments, then averaged.
-For example, 4,554 nighttime, cloud-clear radiances at 650.814 cm$^{-1}$ measured between 0$^{\circ}$ and 10$^{\circ}$N contribute to the average radiance for January 2013 (figure ~\ref{fig:RegExample}, inset).
-28.8\% of sub-bins contain no data due to heavy clouds, lack of nighttime measurements (e.g., polar summers) or failed detector channels.
-An additional 1.2\% of all sub-bins containing fewer than 25 radiances meeting the selection criteria were excluded to prevent trend skew by only a few measurements.
-The median number of radiance measurements contributing to a monthly average for a given channel in a given latitude bin is 5,064.
-Over time, some channel detectors succumb to solar radiation exposure and cease useful data production.
-Of the maximum potential 17 year record, channels with fewer than five years were excluded for insufficient record length.
+Every AIRS radiance measurement meeting the selection criteria was analyzed in this study (not a subset).
+The nature of the satellite's precessing polar orbit characteristically produces fewer equatorial observations and more polar observations than area-proportional to Earth.
+To generate a spatially-representative dataset, radiances for a given channel in a given month were gridded in 10$^{\circ}$ latitude x 20$^{\circ}$ longitude cells.
+For example, 102 nighttime, clear-sky radiances measured at 0$^{\circ}$-10$^{\circ}$S x 20$^{\circ}$-40$^{\circ}$E contribute to the 650.814 cm$^{-1}$ average radiance for January 2013 (figure ~\ref{fig:RegExample}, inset).
+25.1\% of grid cells contain no data due to heavy clouds, lack of nighttime measurements (e.g., polar summers) or failed detector channels.
+A median of 65 radiances contribute the monthly average for a given channel in a given grid cell.
+Over time, some detector channels succumb to solar radiation exposure and cease useful data production.
+Of the maximum potential 17 year record, channels with fewer than four years were excluded for insufficient record length (0.21\% of all channels).

-A straight line was fit by least-squares regression to the time series of monthly radiance averages for each channel in each latitude bin.
-Seasonal temperature cycling was eliminated as a source of trend bias by utilizing only complete years of measurement data starting on Sep.
-1, 2002 and ending on Aug.
-31, 2019.
+A straight line was fit by least-squares regression to the time series of monthly radiance averages for each channel in each grid cell.
+Seasonal temperature cycles were eliminated as a source of trend bias by utilizing only complete years of measurement data starting on 1 September 2002 and ending on 31 August 2019.
 An example line fitting is provided in figure ~\ref{fig:RegExample}.
-The slope of each line is the spectral radiance trend $\dot{L}_{\tilde{\nu}}$ (mW$\,$m$^{-2}$(cm$^{-1}$)$^{-1}$sr$^{-1}$yr$^{-1}$) and the uncertainty is $\pm 1\sigma$.
-Lines were fit to all channels in all 18 latitude bins.
+The slope of each line is the spectral radiance trend $\frac{dL_{\tilde{\nu}}}{dt}$ (mW$\,$m$^{-2}$(cm$^{-1}$)$^{-1}$sr$^{-1}$yr$^{-1}$) and the trend uncertainty is $\pm 2.3$mK/yr, the AIRS instrument stability reported by \citet{strow2020establishment}.
+Instrument stability was used instead of the standard error of the regression because the latter is overwhelmingly an indication of seasonality in the radiance time series.
+A larger uncertainty of $\pm8$mK/yr was utilized at midwave IR channels (2181-2665 cm$^{-1}$) for reasons detailed in sources of error.
+Lines were fit to monthly averages of all channels in all 324 grid cells.
+Area-weighted spectral radiance trends for 10$^{\circ}$ latitude increments (figure~{\ref{fig:Trends_by_latitude}}) and the global average (figure~{\ref{fig:trend}}) were constructed therefrom.
+The scan angle restriction prevents measurement at $>$83.5$^{\circ}$N and $<$83.5$^{\circ}$S therefore polar radiances measured at 80$^{\circ}$-83.5$^{\circ}$ were weighted for 80$^{\circ}$-90$^{\circ}$.